Jean-Joooo/Final-project-Python-Flask-EmotionDetection-IBM-Coursera/README.md

 Python Flask IBM Project :

-In a captivating exploration within the realm of Flask and Python, I embarked on an Emotion Detection project, a remarkable endeavor aimed at deciphering human emotions through some text, this project leverages Flask to create a seamless web application, making emotion analysis accessible and engaging.
+In a captivating exploration within the realm of Flask and Python, I embarked on an Emotion Detection project within, a remarkable endeavor aimed at deciphering human emotions through some text, this project leverages Flask to create a seamless web application within IBM environment, making emotion analysis accessible and engaging.

 Project Focus
 The primary objective of this project was to delve into the fascinating world of emotion detection using Python.